timbeaudet/knowledge_base/readme.md

 	Just write a comment (in html) and CTRL+/ cicero743 CTRL+R will open a recent file or project with typable find.

-## Github Tricks
-- Click `Preview changes` instead of commit when modifying this readme and checking the changes.

 ## Manually Restarting Gitea:
 ```